-Best vegan foods, tried & tested
+Best vegan foods, tried and tested

 Switching to a vegan diet for Veganuary and beyond?
 Discover our super satisfying, top plant-based picks – including vegan bacon, yogurt, chicken, doughnuts, custard, ice cream and more

 Now, more than ever, is an exciting time to be vegan.
 Innovative products are hitting supermarket shelves every week, and big name brands are investing in new vegan ranges, proving that plant-based eating really is here to stay.
 And there’s absolutely no need to say goodbye to foods like bacon, cheese and cake.